Alternative text should describe the visual content of the image.

 A single thriving dudi plant can climb to over 3m/12ft in every direction, so they need plenty of room and a solid support

 Sow two seeds to a 10cm/4in pot of general-purpose peat-free compost in May.
 Discard the weaker seedling.
-They need at least 18C/65F to germinate.
+Dudi need at least 18C/65F to germinate.

 If needed, cover the young plants with horticultural fleece or newspaper overnight.
-Established plants are surprisingly resistant to cold.
+Once established, plants are surprisingly resistant to cold.

 If you want to grow dudi in a pot, it’ll need to be huge – at least 40cm/14in diameter – or only one plant per grow-bag.
 When growing in containers, feed weekly once the plant starts to flower, using comfrey liquid or a similar potash-rich feed (as for tomatoes.)